syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 > Only install my Dependencies (which include, the NGINX Ingress Controller and the
 > PostgreSQL operator) in Destinations with the **label environment=dev**.

-As you may have noted before, the Worker cluster is already labelled correctly.
+As you may have noted before, the worker cluster is already labelled correctly.
 Verify:

 ```bash